 So far, we have focused on how referees treat teams of authors with different gender compositions.
-Using a citation-based benchmark we find that both male and female referees appear to set a higher bar for papers by all-female authors than for those by all-male authors.
-But of course the referees' opinions are only part of the editorial process: editors make the ultimate decision of whether to reject a paper or invite a revision.
-Moreover, editors make the initial screening decision on whether to desk-reject a paper.
-How do the editors treat papers with different gender composition?
-We turn to this analysis in this section, once again following our analysis plan.
+But referees' opinions are only part of the editorial process: editors make the ultimate decision of whether to reject a paper or invite a revision.
+Moreover, editors make an initial screening decision on whether to desk-reject a paper or send it to referees.
+In this section we study the effects of author gender on editors decisions, again following our pre-analysis plan.